petejohanson/angular-hy-res/README.md

 ## To Do

 * Extensions for other media types (e.g. Collection+Json, Uber)
+* Support URI schemes other than http/https (extension mechanism?)
 * Hypermedia Actions/Forms?
 (Not present in HAL)
+* Ability to follow link relation w/ 'name' disambiguation parameter (HAL field)
+* Let extensions only implement the functions they need.
 * Mixins for resources based on... profile? link relation that was followed?
 * Differentiate between embedded link vs embedded representation (See Siren spec)
 * Correct relative URI resolution for following links.